 The value of sterling silver may not just be in the metal

 Whilst sterling silver isn’t an investment metal as is not 100% pure, its value can come from its provenance (the origin of the piece).
-Fine metal specialists First National Bullion state that when it comes to sterling silver jewellery pieces, it is necessary to ‘check the provenance of the pieces, which could be worth a lot more of the metal’, in other words, when the piece was made and by whom may carry more value than the current price of the metals themselves on the market.
+Fine metal specialists First National Bullion state that when it comes to such jewellery pieces it is necessary to ‘check the provenance of the pieces, which could be worth a lot more of the metal’.
+In other words, when the piece was made and by whom may carry more value than the current price of the metals themselves on the market.

 Why not sit down with a family member and look through their jewellery with them?
 They might have charming stories behind each piece and you can connect over the history of each piece.
 Perhaps you could look at the jewellery and check for stamps and its provenance?